animatedmax/spring-data-geode/src/main/markdown/reference/gemfire-bootstrap.md

 <div class="paragraph">

-In order for your {data-store-name} application components to be auto-wired by the Spring container, you should create an application class that extends the `LazyWiringDeclarableSupport` and annotate any class member that needs to be provided as a Spring bean dependency,
+In order for your GemFire application components to be auto-wired by the Spring container, you should create an application class that extends the `LazyWiringDeclarableSupport` and annotate any class member that needs to be provided as a Spring bean dependency,